- The kitchen is the heart of the modern home, and should therefore be a priority when pursuing renovations that add value to your home.

 Breaking down the cost of kitchen renovation into individual features makes it easier to budget accordingly, as you can determine where cost savings are possible.

-The Research Institute for Cooking & Kitchen conducted a survey of professional kitchen designers in the US, to determine which elements of the kitchen renovation receive the highest amount of investment from clients (and which receives the lowest).
+The Research Institute for Cooking & Kitchen conducted a survey of professional kitchen designers, to determine which elements of the kitchen renovation receive the highest amount of investment from clients (and which receives the lowest).

 Meanwhile, homeowners renovating on a budget generally choose to conserve funds by skipping lighting (40%) and functional hardware (37%).
 That said, Plumbers Cape Town suggests that installing energy-efficient lighting may add to the cost upfront, but can save money in the long-term.